Unusual Options Activity Insight: Gaotu Techedu | Benzinga

 Unusual Options Activity Insight: Gaotu Techedu

-Shares of Gaotu Techedu (NYSE:GOTU) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $3.46.
+Gaotu Techedu (NYSE:GOTU) shares experienced unusual options activity on Monday.
+The stock price moved up to $3.48 following the option alert.

 - Sentiment: BULLISH